 On top of that, local sales or use taxes may apply, and these range from 0% to 8.5%.

-Combined, these taxes can reach a total as high as 12.75% (in Louisiana).
+Combined, these taxes can reach a total as high as 12.9% (in Arizona).

 You can find a very helpful table at the Sales Tax Institute website.
 TaxJar also provides excellent, easy-to-read breakdowns of how these taxes work in each state.

-Companies with affiliate programs or over $1 million in sales per year will have complex tax situations and would do well to hire tax professionals.
-Luckily, they should be able to afford it!
+Companies with affiliate programs or that make hundreds of sales in any one state each year may have complex tax situations and would do well to hire tax professionals.

 Things might get more complicated if you use a program like Fulfillment by Amazon.
 In such a case, you may want to purchase sales tax software to automate the process.
 Taxify is worth your consideration.